Kettenhoax/quickplot/README.md

 Bugs and bug sources

 * [ ] initial window dockspaces visible
-* [ ] closable plot windows, but not topic view
+* [ ] closable plot windows (but not topic view)
-* [ ] click on topic triggers activate, but should allow dragdrop
+* [ ] click on member entry immediately adds to plot, but should allow dragdrop
 * [ ] handle errors in configuration file and display on GUI
 * [ ] show error states on topic communication
 * [ ] warning about NaN values
 * [ ] avoid plot colors of insufficient contrast
 * [ ] don't crash when member is missing
 * [ ] don't display sim time warnings if there is no data
+* [ ] don't reassign line colors when switching from unavailable to available

 features